 This year we will be meeting at Stoney Lonesome Motorcycle Club in Columbus, Indiana, just south of Indy.
 Stoney Lonesome will offer a suggested donation breakfast.
-Registration and breakfast will start at 8:30am.
-We will plan to have kickstands up at 9:30am and will leave in small groups of 8ish riders, each group with a designated ride leader.
+Registration and breakfast will start at 7:30am.
+We will plan to have kickstands up at 8:30am and will leave in small groups of 8ish riders.
+Lunch is included with your ride.
 Dinner will also be available for a suggested donation after the ride at Stoney.
-Camping will be available Friday and Saturday night for a nominal fee before and after the ride for those interested.
-Water, Showers, Kitchen, Power are available for those choosing to camp.
+Camping will be available Friday and Saturday night for $5 per night fee before and after the ride for those interested.
+Water, Showers, Kitchen are available for those choosing to camp.
+No power hook ups for campers.
+Generators welcome.
+Gas is available every 60-80 miles along the route.
+Please arrive fully fueled up.

 The ride will take us south.
 We will stop for an included lunch around 12:30pm at a friend of the ride’s property west of Bloomington, IN.